Posted in: Ideas for your websiteLast update: 25/01/21

 Well, you’re limited by your creativity.
 But that’s the only limit.
 Here are some ideas to get you started:

 - Offer spot discounts to your customers for filling in a feedback form with their email addresses.
 You get feedback and contact details – that’s double the benefit!
+Check out the Easypromos Survey DEMO to discover the real user experience!

 - Organize street events, competitions, and giveaways, particularly if you’re targeting a local audience.
 Get email addresses in the process.

-- If you run a stall at a farmer’s market, ask users to fill in a sign up sheet to get some freebies delivered to their homes.
+- If you run a stall at a farmer’s market, ask users to fill in a sign-up sheet to get some freebies delivered to their homes.

 - Use your social media posts to organize a survey, contest, or signup activity, and build your email list in the process.